 Sidewalk Toronto is conducting a series of public presentations, roundtables and neighbourhood meetings seeking local input over the rest of this year.
 They have appointed advisory boards, established programs for youth input, and plan to seek feedback through design charrettes and a civic lab exploring pilot projects and prototypes.
 Doctoroff indicated an “insatiable desire for partnerships” with a myriad of technology, sustainability and energy companies, for innovations and pilot projects that could be incorporated into the plan.

 Feedback from public consultations have uncovered heightened concerns about potential use of people’s data for the wrong reasons like advertising.
 Sidewalk Labs officials recently remarked they clearly heard and understand how passionate Torontonians are about the privacy of their data, particularly insistence that it stays in Canada.
 They have vowed to adhere to all Canadian privacy laws and regulations, and work closely with leading Canadian privacy and data governance experts to insure data is used for right quality of life purposes.
 They’ve also pledged commitment to open data standards−providing access and benefit for multiple stakeholders.

 Shortly, you will be able to visit Sidewalk Toronto pop-up stations located in various neighbourhoods or the Sidewalk Toronto Pavilion, you can learn more at www.sidewalklabs.ca.
 The Jetsons’ space-age city never had congestion, affordability or climate change issues, the urban realities of today.
 Sidewalk Toronto could potentially add another spoke to Toronto’s growing innovation reputation: a rising hub for a new industry of urban innovation.

-Linda Montgomery is Business and Technology Editor of Toronto Waterfront Magazine, a technology industry executive and a Toronto Waterfront resident. @lindamont3
+Linda Montgomery is the Business and Technology Editor of Toronto Waterfront Magazine, a technology industry executive and a Toronto Waterfront resident. @lindamont3